Last updated:

 - Should be able to communicate in complete sentences that are understood by strangers

-- Child should develop a sense of rules (only understood in concrete terms)
+- A child should develop a sense of rules (only understood in concrete terms)

 - Genital self-touching is still considered normal (but the child should know when it is not appropriate)